zhiwen27/A9/README.md

 ## General Information
 Programming Partner Name (if you'd like to be graded together): No.

-Other Collaborators (and kudos to helpful members of the class): Jessica.
+Other Collaborators (and kudos to helpful members of the class): Jessica, Lan.

 Any references used besides JavaDoc and course materials: No.